 Why is it that some teams consistently produce superior results while others struggle to make the cut?

-Why did one car dealership consistently outsell all the other car dealerships in the same vicinity?
-They all sold the same type of cars for the same amount of money?
+Why so some car dealerships consistently outsell all the other car dealerships?
+They sell the same type of cars for the same amount of money?

-Why did one software development team consistently produce more innovative solutions than other teams in the same organisation?
-They all had access to the same resources.
+Why do some software development teams consistently produce more innovative solutions than other teams in the same organisation?
+The all have access to the same resources.